 In 2016 Jack was awarded a scholarship from Loughborough University to conduct a PhD on ‘Descriptions in Interaction’; specifically, he empirically investigates the interactional features of disputes using ethnomethodological approaches.
 He is currently supervised by Dr Jessica S. Robles and Dr Carly W. Butler.
 Whilst at Loughborough he established the Resistance-in-interaction network with Dr Bogdana Huma and the Remote Data Session series with Marina Cantarutti.
 He is currently the 2018-19 Discourse and Rhetoric Group (DARG) coordinator.

-My undergraduate thesis focused on initial interactions and how participants’ orient to proffered categories through information solicits, whilst working on this I also explored notions of value and equity exchanges in conversation in an independent learning unit.
-Whilst at York St John University I worked on project with Prof. Christoper J Hall and Chris Robson on the lexico-grammatical resources of a non-native user of English.
+Jack is interested in all things interaction.
+His first thesis focused on initial interactions and how participants’ orient to proffered categories through information solicits, whilst working on this Jack also explored notions of value and equity exchanges in conversation for his second thesis.
+During this time, and with Prof. Christoper J Hall and Chris Robson, Jack worked on a project on the lexico-grammatical resources of a non-native user of English.

-I continued my interested in non-native speaker talk through to my MA wherein I explored shared decision-making (or lack thereof) in lifestyle changes with non-native speakers in diabetes consultations with a focus on the mechanics of how these decisions work; this project is part of a larger project exploring non-native speaker diabetes consultations with Prof. Clive Seale, Dr. Carol Rivas, Dr. Moria Kelly and numerous others.
+Jack continued his interest in non-native speaker talk through to his MA wherein he explored shared decision-making (or lack thereof) in lifestyle changes with non-native speakers in diabetes consultations with a focus on the mechanics of how these decisions work; this project is part of a larger project exploring non-native speaker diabetes consultations with Prof. Clive Seale, Dr Carol Rivas, Dr Moria Kelly and numerous others.